tsjazil/dotfiles/.config/polybar/scripts/scripts.md

 # Scripts

-There are four scripts i use for my polybar three scipts are taken from [voidrice](https://www.github.com/Lukesmithxyz/voidrice) of Lukesmith
+There are four scripts i use for my polybar three scipts are taken from [voidrice](https://www.github.com/Lukesmithxyz/voidrice) of Lukesmith and modified it for my purpose

 - memory (used to know memory usage)
 - diskusage (used to know disk usage)